 Camera Framing

-Proper technical settings transform good interview setup UK into excellent results.
+The right technical settings turn a good setup into great results.

 Resolution and Frame Rate